brshallo/spin/README.md

     [Doubt](https://github.com/saattrupdan/doubt)).
 See
     [parsnip\#464](https://github.com/tidymodels/parsnip/issues/464) for
     other related links.
--   The methodology in pints assumes errors are roughly iid[3].
+-   The methodology in spin assumes errors are roughly iid[3].
 See other post on [quantile regression intervals](https://www.bryanshalloway.com/2021/04/21/quantile-regression-forests-for-prediction-intervals/) and linked to resources for other (in many circumstances) more flexible approaches.
--   I’d like to investigate blending a parsnip interface like pints onto a [conformal inference](https://github.com/ryantibs/conformal) approach
+-   I’d like to investigate blending a parsnip interface like spin onto a [conformal inference](https://github.com/ryantibs/conformal) approach
 -   I’d like to allow for more flexibility in specifying things like the